domelic/domelic.github.io/README.md

 A lexical analyzer to capture the initial phases of the compilations process by developing a buffer, scanner and parser.

+## Simon Says

+GUI project to play the famous children's game.
+As practice, developed using lambdas.

 ## Nim Game

 Developed smart computer logic to always play the winning move in a non-trivial mathematical Nim misère terminal game.